 There is enough medicine in their wholeness; we do not need to dissect them to find an imaginary magic bullet to control life and death.
 We do not have to match the perfect plant to the person or pattern of illness/energy we see within them and deduce what the plant will do within their body in order for healing to occur.
 Again, this may help with symptoms, and can be used in combination with deeper levels of healing, but transformations at the root are not going to occur on the surface level.

 There is no perfect match we can select for someone in order for their healing to occur – there are an infinite number of perfect matches.
+Every plant has the potential to help support me on many levels.
+Some are safe for me to take internally, some are not.
+I am not a matchmaker between plants and individuals.
+No one decides that for you.
+There is a mystery greater than the practitioner at work… the plant spirits find us and we find them when we need them.
+They may use an herbalist as a vehicle, but it was not their doing the plant is reaching out to that person.
 There are two beings coming together, plant and the individual self, deciding where they go together – it is not up to the herbalist.
 What heals is not up to anyone else, and certainly not in the hands of the ‘practitioner’.
-All we can do is take their hand and enter together the realm of mystery that leads us back to self and source, opening and allowing transformation to occur as it naturally will… introducing someone to our beloved plant teachers and friends along the way who can take them deeper along that journey.
+All we can do is take their hand and enter together the realm of mystery that leads us back to self and back to source, opening and allowing transformation to occur as it naturally will… introducing someone to our beloved plant teachers and friends along the way who can take them deeper along that journey.
 I am healing, you are healing, we are discovering and learning together as we go.
 Each one choosing and discovering for themselves where they go.

-If a plant happens to be good at unclogging some phlegm from my throat while holding some of the deepest parts of my heart that I rarely expose, I see that as a nice added bonus, and will certainly share that with anyone interested in resolving a phlegmy situation, knowing full well it might not work for them… I don’t know how the plant and them will experience each other, that is where the mystery unfolds, and that is within their relationship.
+If a plant happens to be good at unclogging some phlegm from my throat while holding some of the deepest parts of my heart that I rarely expose, I see that as a nice added bonus, and will certainly share that with anyone interested in resolving a phlegmy situation, knowing full well it might not work for them… I don’t know how the plant and the person will experience each other, that is where the mystery unfolds, and that is the beginning their relationship.

 Do I think the resolving of phelgm is ‘healing’ happening?
 No… I don’t think it is, though it could be happening at the same time.
 Healing can occur with or without ‘symptoms’ disappearing, with someone dying, or coming back to full ‘functioning’.
 Healing occurs in places I cannot quantify, label, or measure.
 It is not for me to explain.
-I am there to hold their hand and provide loving support, helping lead them back to themselves and to sacred healing relationships… back into the mysteries of life and death that surround us all.
-The plants are one of the most powerful gateways into loving the present moment, loving self, and loving another.
+I am there to hold their hand and provide loving support, helping lead them back to themselves and to relationships that heal the soul… back into love and the mysteries of life and death that surround us all.
+The plants are one of the most powerful allies on the path to true healing.

 © Sage Maurer